ChucKN0risK/lucho.cool/src/content/posts/scss-architecture-migration.md

 ---
 title: Migrating your SCSS architecture to the "@use" rule
-date: '2024-12-05'
+date: "2024-12-05"
 description: Let's migrate an old SCSS architecture from the "@import" rule to the new "@use" rule
 author: Louis Chenais
 coverImage:
-  src: '@/assets/img/blog/migrating-scss-architecture-cover.jpg'
+  src: "@/assets/img/blog/migrating-scss-architecture-cover.jpg"
-  alt: ''
+  alt: ""
-tags: ['design-tokens', 'development']
+tags: ["design-tokens", "development"]
-readingTime: '6min'
+readingTime: "6min"
 ---

 I've been using [the ITCSS methodology](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) for several years now to organize my styles in all my project.
-It has proven its effectivenessin all my projects and it's no suprise it's been the one I've used for [Specify](https://www.specifyapp.com) since day one.
+It has proven its effectiveness in all my projects and it's no suprise it's been the one I've used for [Specify](https://www.specifyapp.com) since day one.

 ## What's ITCSS in the first place?